rossmacarthur/sheldon/README.md

 ### `lock`

-The `lock` command installs the plugins sources and generates the lock file (`~/.sheldon/plugins.lock`).
+The `lock` command installs the plugins sources and generates the lock file.
 Rerunning this command without any extra options will not reinstall plugin sources, just verify that they are correctly installed.
 It will always regenerate the lock file.

 ```sh
 sheldon lock